aic-collections/contentshim/README.md

 Once the server is running you will need to initialize the database.
 The Content Shim uses `sqlite`.
 While this solution may not seem robust enough, bear in mind that there is a single table of all of three columns.
-It works rather spendlidly for a major art museum website; perhaps you have more images to serve.
+It works rather spendidly for a major US art museum's website; perhaps you have more images to serve.
 YMMV.

 ~~~bash
 curl -i -X GET http://host:port/initdb